10 things every baker needs

 You need the right kit to be a baking whizz.
 We take a look at what you should have in your cupboards.

 Been bitten by the baking bug?
-Whether you’re whipping up cupcakes, sponges, flans or fruitcakes, there are some essentials you’ll need to be a success in the kitchen.
+With the Great British Bake-Off upon us, its time to get your apron on.
+Whether you’re whipping up cupcakes, sponges, flans or fruitcakes, there are some essentials you’ll need to whip up a storm.

 1. Mixing bowls

-Why we love stainless steel bowls: They’re lightweight, won’t absorb smells from previous bakes and won’t chip if you’re an over-enthusiastic mixer.
+Why we love them: They’re lightweight, won’t absorb smells from previous bakes and won’t chip if you’re an over-enthusiastic mixer.
 Baking winner.

 To achieve light and fluffy cakes you need to use the precise amount of ingredients.
 Take out the guesswork by using some good quality kitchen scales – they’re available in two options:

 - Digital: Switch between grams and ounces easily depending on your recipe, and measure even small amounts accurately.

 - Mechanical: Prefer something more old school?
 Mechanical scales are inexpensive and simple to use.

 Scales we love: Measure flour, sugar, butter and even liquids with Salter’s Black Glass Digital Scales in both metric and imperial.

 Any baker will know the frustration getting their perfect cake stuck to the tin.
 Never again lose the side of your sponge to a stubborn tin with non-stick carbon steel bakeware.
 Cakes slip out easily.
 Plus they help ensure even baking, rapid cooling, and are easy to clean.